François de Grossouvre: Relations with François Mitterrand

 In July 1985, he officially ended his functions as adviser to the president, and worked as an international counsellor for the arms trader Marcel Dassault in 1986.
 He nevertheless kept his office at the Élysée, his flat on the Quai Branly, a secretary, and bodyguards from the GIGN with the corresponding budget.
 However, he began to distance himself from Mitterrand and increasingly opposed Gilles Ménage, another advisor of Mitterrand.
 Grossouvre was nicknamed by some "l'homme de l'ombre" (the man of the shadow).

 Death

-Grossouvre "committed suicide" on 7 April 1994 with two bullets.
+Grossouvre committed suicide on 7 April 1994 by gunshot.
+He left no note, so his motivations were the subject of conflicting speculation at the time.
 His funeral took place on 11 April at the church of Saint-Pierre de Moulins (Allier).
 Among the 400 persons assembled were President François Mitterrand; the former Lebanese President Amin Gemayel; diplomatic representatives from Morocco and Pakistan; and the former Socialist ministers Pierre Joxe, Louis Mexandeau, and René Souchon.